 The Climate Risk Management Policy was established to provide an overarching framework for managing climate-related risks and opportunities.
 The policy is structured to meet our ambitions relating to climate change and expectations from regulations, investors, and the public.
-As a core element to our climate risk management framework, the Board has approved the bank's risk appetite statement that is embedded with climate-related considerations based on management's risk assessment and stress testing results.
-Quantitative metrics, i.e. high emitting sector industry limits, were adopted to monitor and limit exposures on two carbon intensive sectors, i.e. Electrical & Electronics Engineering and Construction.
-The bank's Risk Management Department is responsible for regular monitoring of risk limits and escalate climate-related issue to the RMC.
+As a core element to our climate risk management framework, the Board has approved the RAS that is embedded with climate-related considerations based on management's risk assessment and stress testing results.
+Quantitative metrics, i.e. high emitting sector industry limits, were adopted to monitor and limit exposures on two carbon intensive sectors, i.e. Metal Products and Engineering and Rubber, Plastics and Chemicals.
+The Bank's Risk Management Department is responsible for regular monitoring of risk limits and escalate climate-related issue to the RMC.
 From time to time, it performs climate-related risks assessments and proposes adjustment to the risk appetite statement if and where needed.
-The RMC serves as the management level committee to oversee the implementation of the bank's climate risk appetite and its ongoing compliance.
-The Board and its delegate, BRMC, are ultimately responsible for reviewing and approving the RAS to ensure its relevance and consistency with the bank's climate strategy.
+The RMC serves as the management level committee to oversee the implementation of the Bank's climate risk appetite and its ongoing compliance.
+The Board and its delegate, BRMC, are ultimately responsible for reviewing and approving the RAS to ensure its relevance and consistency with the Bank's climate strategy.